Not long ago, Tina Wambolt was drinking 24 beers a day and so depressed she could barely get off the sofa, much less leave her house.

 Her internships at Tri-Hab in Woonsocket, the Providence Center and the Addiction Recovery Institute in Warwick also provided practical experience crucial in her job search.

-She’s graduating at the top of her class, with a grade-point average of 3.99 – high enough to earn the University Academic Excellence Award in Providence’s human development and family studies department.
+She’s graduating at the top of her class, with a grade-point average of 3.99 – high enough to earn the University Academic Excellence Award in Providence’s human development and family science department.
 Wambolt’s husband, parents and two children, who are back in her life and filled with pride for their mother, will be in the audience when she receives her diploma.